 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
 Know that I only recommend products and services I’ve personally used and stand behind.
 When you use one of my affiliate links, the company compensates me, which helps me run this blog and keep all of my in-depth content free of charge for readers (like you).

 Do you have a blogging quote to contribute?
-Jump down to the comments section at the end of this article and share your quote with us!
+Jump down to the comments section at the end of this list of my favorite quotes about blogging and share your quote with us!

 Now, let’s dive in with our first blogging quotes around getting started with your blog—on the right note.

 1. “Your first blog posts won’t be perfect, but you just have to do it.
 You have to start somewhere.” – Shane Barker

 Oftentimes, the first step is the hardest part.
 No one wants to publish anything bad, but we also can’t get better until we get started.

 I can guarantee you that everyone on the list (myself included!) will all cringe when looking back at their first blog post.
 No one starts off with their best work and anyone who tells you otherwise is either lying or way too egotistical to be taken seriously.

 Taking that first step can be hard, but what you’ll find is that the next one will be easier, as will the one after that, and the one after that.
 The main difference between the greats and everyone else is that the greats took that first step.

 2. “Think in small, incremental steps that build momentum.
 If you start now, in two or three years from now, you might be in a really great place.” – Steli Efti, Close